Apollo Quiboloy: Kingdom of Jesus Christ

 Quiboloy founded the Kingdom of Jesus Christ, The Name Above Every Name (also known as KOJC or KJC) on September 1, 1985 and appointed himself as leader and Executive Pastor.
 He started preaching at the slums of Villamor, Agdao with 15 members and received critical comments due to his claims on being the "Appointed Son of God".
 Their main cathedral is beside Francisco Bangoy International Airport just along the Carlos P. Garcia National Highway in Buhangin, Davao City.

 Their church followers would refer to themselves as the "Kingdom Nation".
 The church claims to have around 4 million followers within the Philippines and over 2 million in other territories.
 Their schedule on weekdays involves members hosting Bible sessions and prayer services.
 Another event, titled Sounds of Worship is held every Sunday online and at their main cathedral in Buhangin, Davao City.

 Divinity claims

 Quiboloy is known for claiming possession of divinity such as 'stopping' the 2019 Cotabato earthquakes on his command.
-He'd would later tell that the public should thank him for the act.
+He would later tell that the public should thank him for the act.
 He has publicly said that he did not do the same to stop the onslaught of Typhoon Kammuri (Tisoy) in response to those critical of his earlier claim in stopping the Cotabato earthquakes.

 During the COVID-19 pandemic, Quiboloy claimed on his YouTube channel that the emergence of the Omicron variant is caused by his prosecution from the US and the negative criticism from the public.
 He claimed that the virus will stop if freed from his active charges.